mjerricho/ync-dining-hall-menu/README.md

 Additionally, we can provide more functions to generate more customised messages, such as the meal with the most protein or the least calories, to help students and faculty adhere to their diet.

-The project repository can be found at https://github.com/mjerricho/ync-dining-hall-menu.git.
+The project repository can be found at https://github.com/mjerricho/ync-dining-hall-menu.git

+To join the Telegram Channel where we generate the messages, join this group https://t.me/YNCDiningMenu

 ## Installation
 1. [Add Username and Password as environment variables.](https://phoenixnap.com/kb/set-environment-variable-mac).